What is GovPitch 2020?

 GovPitch EOI process

-As GovPitch events are organised, EOIs will be evaluated by AustCyber in consultation with the host government.
+EOIs will be evaluated by AustCyber, in consultation with a selection of participating government agencies.
 Specialist expertise may be sought, if required.
 AustCyber may discuss EOIs with applicants for clarification.

-AustCyber and the host government will select GovPitch EOI submissions for a given GovPitch event based on the following criteria:
+AustCyber will select GovPitch EOI submissions for a given GovPitch event based on the following criteria:

 - Whether the company has participated in a previous GovPitch.

-- An assessment of whether the company is ready to absorb a large government contract.
+- An assessment of the company’s ability to scale and/or absorb a large government contract.

-- If the company’s offerings complement the other companies in a particular GovPitch event:
+- If the company’s offerings complement the other companies within the GovPitch event:

-- GovPitch events are designed such that the six pitching companies have sufficiently different offerings that a host government could, in theory, procure all of them.
+- GovPitch events are designed such that the selected pitching companies have sufficiently different offerings that a host government could, in theory, procure all of them.

-- The company’s reputation within the Australian cyber security ecosystem, particularly concerning its focus on improving Australia’s cyber security sector.
+- The company’s reputation and maturity within the Australian cyber security ecosystem, particularly concerning its focus on improving Australia’s cyber security sector.

-Submission of an EOI does not imply that the submitting company will secure a placement at a GovPitch event.
+Submission of an EOI does not imply that the submitting company will secure a placement at the GovPitch event.